10 Signs You’re Dealing with Manipulative People and How To Free Yourself

 7. Shifting Blame: The Teflon Don

-Have you ever interacted with someone who seems to possess an uncanny ability to deflect responsibility, leaving you holding the proverbial hot potato of their mistakes?
+Have you ever interacted with someone who has an uncanny ability to deflect responsibility?
+They leave you holding the proverbial hot potato of their mistakes.

-This is the hallmark of “The Teflon Don,” a manipulator who dodges blame with the agility of a seasoned politician, ensuring nothing ever sticks to their seemingly Teflon-coated conscience.
+This is the hallmark of “The Teflon Don,” a manipulator who skillfully avoids blame, ensuring nothing sticks to their Teflon-coated conscience.

 Imagine a colleague who takes credit for a successful project while conveniently forgetting your crucial contributions.
 Or a partner who blames their bad mood on your forgetfulness, ignoring the actions that triggered it.

-These are classic examples of blame-shifting, a manipulative tactic where the manipulator expertly contorts reality, painting themselves as the innocent victim and making you the unwitting culprit.
+These are classic examples of blame-shifting.
+This is a manipulative tactic where the manipulator skillfully distorts reality.
+They portray themselves as the innocent victim and cast you as the unsuspecting culprit.

 The Teflon Don leverages various tactics to achieve their blame-shifting goals.
 They might: